Nutrients in the St. Lawrence River

 Interpretation of the trends

-The analysis was run using the Kendall package (version 2.2, 2011) of the statistical software R (version 3.4.4, 2018) to detect the presence of statistically significant trends in total phosphorus and total nitrogen levels from 2010 to 2019.
-The Seasonal Kendall analysis statistical outputs from R are shown in Table 2 for total phosphorus and Table 3 for total nitrogen.
+The analysis was run using the Kendall package (version 2.2.1, 2011) of the statistical software R (version 4.2.2, 2022) to detect the presence of statistically significant trends in total phosphorus and total nitrogen concentrations from 2010 to 2023.
+The Mann-Kendall analysis statistical outputs from R are shown in Table 4 for total phosphorus and Table 5 for total nitrogen.

-Kendall's tau was used to measure the strength of the relationship between total phosphorus or total nitrogen and the sampling date.
-The tau values in tables 2 and 3 are all close to 0, which indicates there is negligible correlation between the nutrient samples and the sampling date.
+Kendall's tau was used to measure the strength of the relationship between phosphorus or nitrogen concentrations and the sampling date.

 The observed significance level or 2-sided p-value statistic was used to determine whether a statistically significant trend through time was present in the data.
 A p-value statistic of 0.05 or less indicates there is sufficient evidence in the data to signal the presence of a trend.
 Further, a p-value statistic of less than 0.01 indicates strong evidence of a trend in the data.
-A p-value statistic greater than 0.05 indicates the absence of a trend.
+A p-value statistic greater than 0.05 indicates that there is not strong enough evidence to indicate a trend in the data.

 Recent changes

-In the previous version of the indicators, only 7 of 9 stations met the minimum data requirements for a phosphorus trends analysis and none of the stations met the data requirements for a nitrogen trends analysis.
-In the current version, enough data was available for all monitoring stations (10) for both the phosphorus and nitrogen trends analyses.
+In the previous version of the indicator, all monitoring stations (10) met the minimum data requirements for phosphorus and nitrogen trend analysis.
+In the current version, only the stations that were not retired in 2019 and 2020 (Carillon, Lavaltrie, Québec and Wolfe Island) and the Saint-François station met these data requirements.
 Refer to the Methods for more information on the trend analysis.

 Caveats and limitations